OUR SERVICES

 WHAT WE OFFER

-- Therapeutic gardening sessions – in our purpose built demonstration garden or outreach sessions in the community, led by tutors trained in horticultural therapy.
+• Therapeutic gardening sessions – in our purpose built demonstration garden or outreach sessions in the community led by trained tutors

-- Activity packs – monthly packs sent out to gardeners throughout the year, with a range of horticultural projects and craft activities.
+• Activity packs – a range of horticultural projects and craft activities.

-- Tours of the Demonstration Garden – examples of raised beds, containers and adapted tools.
+• Tours of the Demonstration Garden – examples of raised beds and adapted tools.

-- Annual events for our gardeners – outings to gardens of interest around the county, and our summer barbecue and Autumn Show.
+• Annual events for our gardeners – outings to gardens of interest around the county, our summer barbecue and Autumn Show.

 All ages and abilities are welcome.
-There is no need for previous experience of gardening!
+There is no need for previous gardening experience!
 Individual requirements are met through use of different gardening techniques and adapted tools.

 WHAT IS HORTICULTURAL THERAPY?